marcingardas/fuzzy-address-search/README.md

 **`ConfigurationError`**

-**Description:** Thrown when there is a configuration issue, such as missing or invalid integration type.
+Thrown when there is a configuration issue, such as missing or invalid integration type.

 **`ParsingError`**

-**Description:** Thrown when there is an error parsing the response from the integration.
+Thrown when there is an error parsing the response from the integration.

 **`BadRequestError`**

-**Description:** Thrown when the request to the integration API is invalid.
+Thrown when the request to the integration API is invalid.

 **`UnauthorizedError`**

-**Description:** Thrown when the request to the integration API is unauthorized.
+Thrown when the request to the integration API is unauthorized.

 **`NotFoundError`**

-**Description:** Thrown when the requested resource is not found.
+Thrown when the requested resource is not found.

 **`InternalServerError`**

-**Description:** Thrown when there is an internal server error in the integration API.
+Thrown when there is an internal server error in the integration API.

 **`ServiceUnavailableError`**

-**Description:** Thrown when the integration API service is unavailable.
+Thrown when the integration API service is unavailable.

 **`UnexpectedError`**

-**Description:** Thrown when an unexpected error occurs, when fetching data from the integration API.
+Thrown when an unexpected error occurs, when fetching data from the integration API.